ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### Backreferences in pattern: \N and \k&lt;name&gt; {#backreferences}

+We can use the contents of capturing groups `(...)` not only in the result or in the replacement string, but also in the pattern itself.

 A backreference `\n` inside a regexp, where `_n_` is a positive integer.
 A back reference to the last substring matching the `n` parenthetical in the regular expression (counting left parentheses).

 For example, `/apple(,)\sorange\1/` matches `'apple, orange,'` in `"apple, orange, cherry, peach."`